MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/usinghlltdigest.md

 ---
 # Partitioning and composing intermediate results of aggregations

-Suppose that you want to calculate the count of distinct users every day over the last seven days.
-One way to do it would be to run `summarize dcount(user)` once a day with a span filtered to the last seven days.
+If you want to calculate the count of distinct users every day over the last seven days.
+You can run `summarize dcount(user)` once a day with a span filtered to the last seven days.
 This method is inefficient because each time the calculation is run, there's a six-day overlap with the previous calculation.
-Another option is to calculate an aggregate for each day, and then combine these aggregates.
-This option requires you to "remember" the last six results, but it's much more efficient.
+You can also calculate an aggregate for each day, and then combine these aggregates.
+This method requires you to "remember" the last six results, but it's much more efficient.

 Partitioning queries as described is easy for simple aggregates, such as `count()` and `sum()`.
 It can also be useful for complex aggregates, such as `dcount()` and `percentiles()`.
 This topic explains how Kusto supports such calculations.